Data-Only-Greater/sveltekit-adapter-aws-base/README.md

 # SvelteKit AWS Adapter Base Package

-This project is the base package for SvelteKit adapters which deploy SvelteKit to AWS using various IAC providers.
+This project is for the use of SvelteKit adapters which deploy to AWS using various IAC providers.
+It provides functions common to a reference AWS architecture.

+The project is in development and is seeking collaborators to develop implementations for IAC providers.
+See the [examples](#Examples) section for the IAC providers that are currently supported.
+Please feel free to open an issue if you would like to discuss using or developing this package.

 ## Installation